COURTNEY SNYDER MD - HOLISTIC PSYCHIATRIST

 • It’s also released from mast cells

-• There are receptors for CRH on mast cells and on microglial cells - when it hits those receptor it activates those cells to do their thing which is to create inflammation
+• There are receptors for CRH on mast cells and on microglial cells - when it hits those receptors, it activates those cells to do their thing which is to create inflammation

 • This helps explain how emotional stress causes “inflammation” and why lowering inflammation in the body and brain requires lowering stress in our lives and our stress response (and why I’m glad I’m a psychiatrist).
 In short, supplements, medication and dietary changes alone are not enough